Ryder Cup 2018 Leaderboard: Europe Dominates Afternoon Session, Leads USA 5-3

 Captain Thomas Bjorn watched his Team Europe dominate the afternoon foursomes at the 2018 Ryder Cup and storm into a 5-3 lead over the United States at the end of Day 1.

-It was the visitors who had the better of things early on at Le Golf National in France, as they led 3-1 at the end of the four fourball matches.
+It was the visitors who had the better of things early on at Le Golf National in Guyancourt, France, as they led 3-1 at the end of the four fourball matches.

 However, the tide turned from red to blue in the afternoon, as the European team flew out of the traps in all of their matches, whitewashing the United States in what turned out to be four lopsided contests.
 It's the first time since 1989 the States have lost a session 4-0 in this prestigious tournament.